Scan time: 2-3 minutes / Read time: 3-5 minutes

 We feel busy and finish nothing.

-Abdaal's argument: run a 30-second review per project.
+Abdaal's fix?
+A 30-second review per project.

 Three questions, that's it.